Todd Rundgren: Initiation, Faithful, and Hermit of Mink Hollow

-By late 1977, Rundgren was in the midst of separating from then-girlfriend Bebe Buell and their infant daughter Liv Tyler.
+By late 1977, Rundgren was in the midst of separating from then-girlfriend Bebe Buell and her infant daughter, Liv Tyler.
 Rundgren recalled leaving his home in New York City and sequestering himself at Mink Hollow, "after I discovered that I didn't want to cohabit any longer with Bebe, in any sense of the word ...
 A fortunate by-product of being so out of everything all the time and always being the odd man out ... is that you have plenty of time for self-examination."
 He intended the songs on his next solo album to be performed on piano with minimal arrangements, apart from the bass, drums and voices.
 In that sense, he stated that the songwriting process appeared to be "fairly conventional".

 Hermit of Mink Hollow was released in May 1978.
 Popularly viewed as his most immediately accessible work since Something/Anything?, it received more public attention and radio airplay than most of Rundgren's efforts since A Wizard, a True Star and was heralded as a "return to form" after the string of prog records with Utopia.
 In the US, the LP peaked at number 36, while single "Can We Still Be Friends" reached number 29.
 The song became Rundgren's most-covered, with versions by Robert Palmer, Rod Stewart, Colin Blunstone, and Mandy Moore.
 To promote the work, Rundgren undertook an American tour playing at smaller venues including The Bottom Line in New York and The Roxy in Los Angeles.
 These shows resulted in the double live album Back to the Bars, which featured a mixture of material from his solo work and Utopia, performed with backing musicians including Utopia, Spencer Davis, Daryl Hall and John Oates and Stevie Nicks.

 In 1980, Utopia recorded a Beatles parody album in the form of Deface the Music.
 It included "Everybody Else Is Wrong", another song perceived to have been aimed at Lennon.
 Later that year, Lennon was killed by Mark David Chapman, an obsessive Rundgren fan who was incensed by Lennon's remarks on religion.
 When he was apprehended, Chapman was wearing a promotional T-shirt for Hermit of Mink Hollow and had left a copy of Runt.
 The Ballad of Todd Rundgren in his hotel room.
 Rundgren was not aware of the connections until "way after the fact".
 When asked about the Melody Maker feud, Chapman stated he was not aware of the musicians' interactions in the press until years after they occurred.